FREE Easy Crochet Baby Booties Pattern (4 sizes)

 Disclosure: This post may contain affiliate links.
 I may earn a small commission at no extra cost to you.
 All opinions are my own.

-Out of everything I crochet Baby booties, for keeping babies’ feet warm and cosy, are my favourite!
+Out of everything I crochet Baby booties, for keeping babies’ feet warm and cosy, are my favorite!

 Why You’ll Love This Baby Booties Pattern

-- Includes 4 sizes – newborn to 12 months.
+- Includes 4 sizes – from newborn through 6–12 months.

-- Gift-ready – ideal for baby showers or charity donations.
+- Perfect for gifting – lovely for baby showers, new baby gifts or charity donations.

 - Follow the measurements in the size chart (foot length and sole width).